LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Information systems managers can be partly compared to architects.
 Read the following statement and discuss similarities and differences between information system architects and building architects [8]:

-“We are architects.
+"We are architects.
 […] We have designed numerous buildings, used by many people.
 […] We know what users want.
 We know their complaints: buildings that get in the way of the things they want to do.
 […] We also know the users’ joy of relaxing, working, learning, buying, manufacturing, and worshipping in buildings which were designed with love and care as well as function in mind.
-[…] We are committed to the belief that buildings can help people to do their jobs or may impede them and that good buildings bring joy as well as efficiency.”
+[…] We are committed to the belief that buildings can help people to do their jobs or may impede them and that good buildings bring joy as well as efficiency."

 Answer:
 Health information managers can indeed be compared with architects.